Sony A7R IV Review:

 Even the best camera and lens image quality in the world won’t save an image if it is not sharply focused, as I have previously stated, so it bears repeating.

-The grade of a picture captured by a camera is useless if the subject is not focused (except for intentional artistic blur effects, of course).
+The grade of a picture captured by a camera is useless if the subject is not focused (except for intentional artistic blur effects).

 Autofocus accuracy is crucial for most photographers, especially those specializing in sports/action and wildlife.